jaaydenh/express-authentication/README.md

 - Added a /register route for creating users for testing.
 - Added a /logout route for testing authentication.

+Testing:

+Used Postman to test the routes.

 Feedback:

+Overall, I enjoyed working on this project because it felt open-ended enough to be able to make a lot of decisions but structured to keep it relevant and  also it was possible to build a functional project in a short amount of time.

 There were a few inconsistencies in the swagger doc.
 - The Get for /user/{userId}/profile displays the schema for the User even though the description implies a UserProfile should be returned with a 200.